 Supervision and Management, Outreach, Public and Organization Communications, Training, Special and/or Security Level Claims, County Veterans Service Officer Calls, Urgent Calls and Interviews, Budgeting, Planning, and Special Projects

 Many post service officers volunteer much of their time assisting veterans within their local communities.
 American Legion posts may nominate their post service officer for an award by completing and returning a Post Service Officer Award nomination form to the American Legion Department Service Office by March 23rd of each year.
 Click button below to download the form.

-Department Veterans Service Office July 2019 Business Hours: The department service office will be closed on Thursday, July 4th for Independence Day; otherwise, the office is open each Monday through Friday from 7:30 AM until 4:00 PM during the month of July.
-Appointments are necessary for client visits.
-You may contact the department service office by calling our direct number of 317-916-3605; calling a long-distance toll-free number of 1-888-723-7999, extension 1; faxing us at 317-916-3406; or by using the following e-mail address: email@example.com.
-Veterans, however, should first contact their local County Veterans Services Officer (CVSO) for assistance.
-You may find your local County Veteran Service Officer using the following link: https://www.in.gov/dva/2370.htm Our CVSO partners know they may call our office for help answering veterans’ inquiries if necessary.
+Department Veterans Service Office October Business Hours: The Department Service Office will be open each Monday through Friday from 7:30 AM until 4:00 PM during the month of October.
+Due to COVID-19 Virus restrictions, however, in-office visit are not allowed until further notice.
+You may contact the department service office by calling our direct number of 317-916-3605; calling a long-distance toll-free number of 1-888-723-7999, extension 1; faxing us at 317-916-3406; or by using the following e-mail address: firstname.lastname@example.org.
+Veterans, however, should first contact their local County Veterans Services Office (CVSO) for assistance.
+You may find your local County Veteran Service Office using the following link: https://www.in.gov/dva/2370.htm .
+American Legion accredited CVSO know they may call our office for help answering veterans’ inquiries if necessary.
 This process makes contacting qualified veterans service officers much easier.

 Local Veterans Service Issues:

 Drive-thru Clinics Available for Flu Vaccine for Indiana Veterans